 Turn right sides out.

-**** If you've enjoyed my tutorial - you might like to subscribe to Truly Myrtle for more sewing inspiration ****
+**** If you've enjoyed my tutorial - you might like to subscribe to the Truly Myrtle Handmade Newsletter for more sewing & knitting inspiration ****